-Two major issues have dominated activity within the Equality Policy Unit (EPU) recently, the COVID-19 situation and Black Lives Matter, although the team have also been progressing a number of other important activities.
+Two major issues have dominated activity within the Equality & Inclusion Unit (EPU) recently, the COVID-19 situation and Black Lives Matter, although the team have also been progressing a number of other important activities.

 The Black Lives Matter (BLM) developments nationally and internationally raise again the key issue of racial equality.
 Our University Values speak directly to this and we have a clear commitment to inclusivity of all groups in our University.
 We have been working to advance progress in this area already this year.
 The Equality and Inclusion Board (E&IB) approved becoming a signatory of the Race at Work Charter and also a new Race Equality Framework in February.
 This Framework makes a series of commitments around addressing inequality and removing barriers experienced by Black, Asian and minority ethnic (BAME) students and staff.
 Since February the Equality and Inclusion Delivery Group (E&IDG) has been working in partnership with trade unions and staff equality networks to develop the corresponding action plans – and to make sure these align with the emerging ‘Student Access and Success Strategic Plan’ developed through the Taught Student Education Board.
 The plan will be considered by E&IB at its next meeting on 24th June along with the overarching University Equality & Inclusion (E&I) Framework which will guide all our E&I work over the next five years.
 More detail on our work on racial equality is available on the EPU recent activities webpage which also includes further details of the frameworks mentioned here, along with the University statements and social media posts relating to BLM over the last weeks.
 In addition, we have also updated the Equality & Inclusion section on the University’s webpage on Values and Responsibilities to reflect our current E&I work.